 This article may contain affiliate links.
 This means that when you click on products we recommend through a link, we may earn a small commission at no cost to you.
 For more information, please read our disclaimer page.

 The beautiful coastal village of Porto on the Douro River stole my heart in no time with its Eiffel Tower-inspired bridges, traditional wooden Rabelo boats, and intricate tile everywhere.
+It’s also a great European getaway in winter.
 You’ll feel like you’re walking through a charming painting here!
 While 3 days in Porto is enough to see the highlights, consider adding an extra day or two in your itinerary to lounge on one of the scenic beaches nearby or just sip more port at sunset.
 Is Porto worth visiting?
 Absolutely!
 It was my favorite city in Portugal.